 Opportunities for individuals to learn about, sample and use assistive technology include the following:

-Easter Seals loans durable medical equipment such as electric hospital beds, electric and manual wheelchairs, and adaptive bathroom devices to those in need.
+Easter Seals loans durable medical equipment such as electric hospital beds, power and manual wheelchairs, and adaptive bathroom devices to those in need.
 Equipment is provided at a nominal fee and can be used for an unlimited length of time.
 Easter Seals seeks donations of used medical equipment for use in this program.
 Download the Equipment Loan Application.

 The Demonstration Center, located at Easter Seals Camp Sunnyside, showcases different types of assistive technologies, such as tub lifts, kitchen and bathroom features, and other items individuals may use to make their home more accessible.
 The Demonstration Center is a valuable resource in allowing clients to try equipment before it is brought into the home.